Helping Our Parents Adjust

 As many countries deal with a possible or actual Second Wave of the coronavirus, many older people have been shielding or sheltering at home for over six months.
 How can we help our parents to face loneliness during the Chagim and a long winter without a vaccine?
-We asked Rivka Black, who runs the Brain Center at the Beit Tovei Ha’Ir Residence in Jerusalem, to share some of her insights.
+We asked Rivka Black, who runs the Brain Care Center at Beit Tovei Ha’Ir in Jerusalem, to share some of her insights.

 “There is no doubt that many seniors living at home are experiencing cognitive deterioration because of the extended social distancing.
 There is no doubt that lack of stimulus leads to stagnation and affects everyone’s ability to focus.
 We are all more distracted because of the situation that is constantly at the back of our minds.
 For anyone living alone, the days and nights are long and difficult, and it is easy to become confused.”

 Rivka suggested a few activities that people can organize to help their parents stay active and focused.